 Keep chat visible, but not distracting

-The most common way to use it is with a small chat window on the bottom-right hand corner of the page.
-Sometimes it’s just a chat icon that you can click to start a conversation, other times it’s a proactive chat.
-That is, a chat that talks to you before you talk to them.
+The most common way to use it is with a small chat window on the bottom right-hand corner of the page.
+Sometimes it’s just a chat icon that you can click to start a conversation.
+Other times it’s a proactive chat.
+That is a chat that talks to you before you speak to them.
 We’ve mentioned it before, the chat that already sends a message when you enter the page asking how they can help.

-Additionally, all of your pages, the home page, landing page, sales page, all of them should have an active chat head.
+Additionally, all of your pages, the home page, landing page, and sales page should have an active chat head.
 That way, you can investigate to find the pages people are most likely to open a chat on.

 One other way to increase customer satisfaction is by providing them with transcripts of the conversation after they’re done with the service.
-Also, a way to capture their email seeing as you’ll be asking them that contact information to send over the document.
+Also, a way to capture their email is to ask them to contact information to send over the document.

 It’s an advantage for both sides.
 For the customer, because they’ll always have access to that conversation and won’t need to come back and ask the same thing again.
 While for the company, it’s because the next time that customer comes back, the assistant will know exactly what happened in the last conversation and have enough information to talk to them more efficiently.

-At the end of each conversation, you can set a survey to ask the customer how the service was, if it was helpful, how helpful was it, what would they like to change, how would they rate the service, amongst other things.
+At the end of each conversation, you can set a survey to ask the customer how the service as if it was helpful, how helpful was it, what would they like to change, and how would they rate the service?

 How to obtain a live chat solution?

 Overall, all you need to do is find a platform that fits your needs as a business.
-Once you’ve found that, all it takes is configuring the tool and implementing it to your website.
-While it may take a bit of work to implement and configure a live chat solution, the results make it worth it.
+Once you’ve found that, all it takes is to configure the tool and implement it to your website.
+While it may take a bit of work to deploy and configure a live chat solution, the results make it worthwhile.

 This is an opportunity to bring innovation to your brand’s communication and gain a competitive advantage.
 If you can’t supply a customer’s needs and keep them satisfied, they will have no problems moving on to another company.
 In 2021, it’s expected that most companies will have a live chat available.

 If you don’t want to be left behind, you should start using live chat right away.
-Here at Arena, we’ve already helped thousands of brands around the world with our Live Group Chat solution, and guess what?
+Here at Arena, we’ve already helped thousands of brands worldwide with our Live Group Chat solution, and guess what?
 You can try it yourself too — for free.